-Walking in Peru - from the classic Inca trail to less-trodden paths through the Sacred Valley and hikes in the Cordillera Blanca
+Walking in Peru - from the classic Inca trail to less-trodden paths through the Sacred Valley, culminating at Machu Picchu

 The Inca, despite their other successes, never discovered the wheel - and perhaps they didn't need it, because Peru is a country made for walking.